bradsdavis/sso-logout-filter/README.md

 ```

-or, if from the header:
+Or, if from the logout URL is in the HTTP header:
 ```xml
   <filter>
     <filter-name>Header SSO Filter</filter-name>